-A CGM file is created by means of a call to the function cdCreateCanvas(CD_IMAGERGB, Data), after which other functions in the CD library can be called as usual.
+The canvas is created by means of a call to the function cdCreateCanvas(CD_IMAGERGB, Data), after which other functions in the CD library can be called as usual.
 The function creates an RGB image, and then a CD canvas.
 The Data parameter string has the following format:

-"widthxheight [r g b] -r[resolution]" ou em C "%dx%d %p %p %p - r%g"
+"widthxheight [r g b] -r[resolution]" or in C "%dx%d %p %p %p -r%g"

 It must include the canvas' dimensions.
 Width and height are provided in pixels (note the lowercase "x" between them).
 As an option, you can specify the buffers to be used by the driver, so that you can draw over an existing image.
-The resolution can be defined with parameter -r; its default value is "3.8".
+The resolution can be defined with parameter -r; its default value is "3.8 pixels/mm" (96.52 DPI).